Herbs List

 Part Used: Root

-Habitat: Grows in the eastern part of North America and Canada.
+Habitat: American Ginseng grows in the eastern part of North America and Canada.

 American ginseng is an adaptogen.
-A substance which is good for the body in general and protects against stress of all types.
-It has been used to strengthen the immune system, increase strength and stamina, treat digestive disorders, treat diabetes, treat ADHD and as a general tonic for wellness.
+An adaptogen is a substance which is good for the body in general and protects against stress of all types.
+This type of ginseng has been used to strengthen the immune system, increase strength and stamina, treat digestive disorders, treat diabetes, treat ADHD and as a general tonic for wellness.
 Many people believe that the best American ginseng comes from the state of Wisconsin in the U.S. American ginseng is considered a cooling ginseng, where Korean ginseng has a more warming effect on the body.

-CAUTION: Should not be taken by people with high blood pressure or by women who are pregnant.
+CAUTION: American Ginseng should not be taken by people with high blood pressure or by women who are pregnant.

 See our American Ginseng page for more in-depth information and pictures.